-Regular health Checkup and tests can help detect diseases even before they start.
+Regular health Checkups and tests can help detect diseases even before they start.
 Finding health problems early increases your chances for faster treatment and cure.
 You live longer and healthier by getting the right health services, screenings, and treatments.
-Many factors like your age, health and family history, lifestyle, habits, diets and productivity level etc decide how often you need healthcare.
+Many factors like your age, health, family history, lifestyle, habits, diet and productivity level, etc decide how often you need healthcare.

 Even if you are feeling fine you must visit the doctor on a regular basis.
 One-third of all heart attacks and stroke victims have no warning.
 People often wait until there is a serious health issue before calling the doctor, but in many cases, early detection of a health issue can save lives.

 A stroke can be caused by a blockage.
 If you have regular health checkups, your doctor can detect the symptoms of high cholesterol and prescribe you medicine to prevent the stroke.

 High blood pressure is another health condition that can happen at any time.
 It can be easily detected during your regular health checkup.

 People who are overweight, smoke, drink, or do not exercise are at even greater risk of developing certain conditions leading to sickness.
 While changing those unhealthy habits is helpful but sometimes genetics and inheritance can play a significant role in how quickly certain conditions can develop.
 Regular health checkups can find these conditions early and save your life.

 People get confused and the majority of them don’t know how often they should see a doctor.
 It is wise to have a yearly physical checkup to ensure that there is no risk factor present that may require more attention immediately.
 Everyone should have an yearly checkup, but some people may need to visit their doctor more often than that based on their age, gender, physical condition and family history etc.

 Infants must visit the doctor atleast 9 times a year during the first couple of years of life or as recommended by the doctor.
 Slightly older children, aged five to fifteen, may only go a couple of times a year only when required.